smbache/ensurer/README.md

 `data.frame`.

-If one does not deal with these ambiguities and risks appropriately, some resulting errors may be hard to track down.
+If one does not deal with these ambiguities and risks appropriately, some resulting errors may be hard to track down and may propergate in unexpected ways.
 It is desirable to get an error as soon as a value does not have the correct type or does not satisfy certain criteria.

-"Ensuring values" is here meant as a "contract", or a set of conditions, such that if a value does not comply an error is raised instantly.
+"Ensuring values" is here meant as a "contract", or a set of conditions, such that if a value does not comply an error is raised instantly (unless special behavior is specified for the failure).
-An ensuring contract (a function) is created with `ensuring` (ideal for multiple use or readability with complex contracts).
+An ensuring contract (a function) is created with the `ensuring` function (ideal for multiple use or readability with complex contracts).

 It is also possible to ensure properties on the fly using `ensure_that` (ideal for simple, one-time contracts).